bkis/sprudel/README.md

 This is fairly easy *if* you know how to create a new MySql-database and how to upload files to your webserver.
 If you don't, try to find out how these things are done beforehand - it's easy to find tutorials about this on the internet!
 - Create an empty MySql database on your server
 - Download Sprudel as .zip-archive from this repository
-- Extract the contents of the archive into a new directory (e.g. "sprudel")
+- Extract the contents of the archive into a new directory (e.g. `sprudel`)
 - Copy the `config.php_template` and rename the copy to `config.php`
 - Edit the `config.php` and insert the database's credentials (read comments!)
-- **If you want to use the optional admin interface** (to view and delete any polls without owning the poll) you have to set this in the config.php, too!
-If you do so, please secure the 'admin'-directory, so it cannot be accessed without a password!
+- **If you want to use the optional admin interface** (to view and delete any polls without owning the poll) you have to set this in the `config.php`, too!
+If you do so, please secure the `admin`-directory, so it cannot be accessed without a password!
 If you run Sprudel on an Apache webserver, you may use the `_template`-files in this directory and change them to your needs.
 Please read about how to secure a directory on your web server before using the admin interface!
-- Upload the sprudel-directory to your server (root-directory or somewhere else)
+- Upload the `sprudel`-directory to your server (root-directory or somewhere else)
 - Access `<your install folder>/install` through your browser (e.g. `domain.com/sprudel/install`)
 - If everything is fine, Sprudel will tell you so.
 - Delete the `install` folder from your server